CyberArchitect777/matchmaster-project/README.md

 - Added new maintenance documentation in README.md to explain future updates.
 The original document was moved to README-MatchMaster.md.
 - Added files to .gitignore to ignore more local workspace content.
 This is to facilitate development on Docker as well as the original GitPod.
 - Added Dockerfile and changed access settings to allow local Docker development
+- Add .python-version file as specified by Heroku from mid-2025.